 To be completely honest, Google Play Custom Store Listings offer a bit more flexibility to marketers, as we can customize pretty much anything on it.
 Such as the app’s name, icon, description, and creative assets.
 That means that we have a real customized product page.

-Similarly to the Apple Custom Product Pages, also Google has introduced the possibility of using a unique URL for app campaigns.
+Similarly to the Apple Custom Product Pages, Google has introduced the possibility of using a unique URL for app campaigns.

 3 Tips on How to Use Custom Product Page